IT dept raids Taapsee Pannu, Anurag Kashyap, others in tax evasion probe | Entertainment

 Tax department sources said some inter-linked transactions between the entities searched are under the scanner of the department.
 The raids, they added, are aimed at gathering more evidence to further probe tax evasion allegations against them.

-Both Kashyap and Pannu, who worked together in the 2018 film "Manmarziyaan" and are now collaborating in the upcoming film "Dobaara", are known to be outspoken about their views on a range of issues.
+While Kwan's client list includes Deepika Padukone, Exceed manages Saif Ali Khan and Sonakshi Sinha among others.
+Kashyap and Pannu, who worked together in the 2018 film ''Manmarziyaan'', are now collaborating in the upcoming film ''Dobaara''.

 Responding to a question at a press conference in Delhi, Union minister Prakash Javadekar rejected allegations that the raids against Kashyap and Pannu were linked to their comments, which are seen at times critical of the BJP.